 Each year, a different regional PTAC director on the Senior Advisors Team will serve as team lead for the group.
 The team lead is a member of the CPIR’s Management Team and so is directly and deeply involved in the focus and operations of the CPIR.

 The team lead for the Senior Advisors Team for 2013-2014 (Year 1 of the CPIR) was Barb Buswell, the director of the Region 5 PTAC at the PEAK Center.
 Year 2, the team lead was Jan Serak, the director of the Region 4 PTAC at WI-FACETS.
 Now, in Year 3, the team lead is David Blanchard, of the Region 3 PTAC.

 A large part of CPIR’s responsibility is developing and adapting products and resources for the Parent Center network.
 This allows Parent Centers to concentrate their efforts on the work they do with families of children with disabilities.
 However, this also makes it imperative that the products the CPIR develops for PTIs and CPRCs closely address their actual needs–topic-wise, format-wise, cultural-wise, and so on.

 To that end, product development advisors from the Parent Centers themselves are asked to provide input and guidance throughout the entire product development process.
 This includes:

 - helping to identify which products will be developed (or adapted);

 - reviewing products through multiple drafts; and

 - furthering the dissemination of resources to other Parent Centers, staff, and families.

 Who serves as product development advisors is determined on an ad hoc basis, depending on the proposed topic and the individual areas of expertise within the Parent Center network.
-Soon, the CPIR will provide private work spaces on its website for the advisors to gather, discuss, and submit their feedback on products in development.
+The CPIR provides private work spaces on its website for the advisors to gather, discuss, and submit their feedback on products in development.